mdelsole/Haskell-Guide/README.md

     squareRoot x = return (sqrt x)
 ```

+In summary, a monad is Haskell's way of doing imperative code.
+It is how we actually *use* the functions that we've defined.
+A monad will be our entry point to run the code.
+However, monads can *also* be chained together.
+Underneath, a monad is just a *sequence of operations*.
+Chaining monads just adds those new operations to the sequence.
+Most often, we'll "call" other monads from our ```main``` monad to run our full program.

-As we learn more, we'll see that these are just basic monads.
+As we learn more, we'll see that waht we've learned here are just basic monads.
 There are many different types with many different functionalities.
-Once we get to the more advanced ones, it'll make much more sense how they emulate *imperative* language behavior.
-For now, just remember a monad is a **sequence of expressions chained together**.

-So why did I devote a whole section to these guys if they're so simple?
-Much of what we're going to do in Haskell will build off the concept here.
-Most code you'll write will be some form of monad.

-One final note for those curious: we *could* in fact do what monads do without them.
-It'd just be a lot more difficult.
+But hopefully, they at least make some sense, because that's all we need to start writing our own program!

 # Making a Full Haskell Program